rlipscombe/rlipscombe.github.io/index.md

 My name is Roger Lipscombe.
 I live in West London.

 I currently work at [Happening](https://happening.xyz) (the technology powering Superbet), as a Senior Software Engineer.
+I've been at Happening since October 2022.

 Prior to that, I was tech lead of the "Microvisor Cloud" development team -- part of the IoT business unit -- at [Twilio](https://twilio.com).
 I was at Twilio for a little over two years, from when they acquired